rubocode/frontier.nvim/doc/design/README.md

 or **miniwinter**.
 They just look crappy on my Mac Terminal (xterm256).
 The colors are either too limited or the editor goes into the mode of a broken CRT television set.
-The Mac Terminal provides better line spacing (easier to read and general healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by small spaces.
+The Mac Terminal provides better line spacing (easier to read and generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
 The other **truecolor** terminals including **iTerm** abd **WezTerm** terminals have the frames look really good but code lines are squeezed togther.

 Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I prefer using the **Mac Terminal**.
-And I don't like cats all that much, and winters not are also kind of meh!. ;)
+And I don't like cats all that much, and winters are also kind of meh!. ;)